pro008/PhongVuong-rails-project/README.md

 ### Front-End
-Because the front-end is not attached to the docker-compose yet so we have to run it manually
+Because the front-end is not attached to the docker-compose yet so we have to run it manually Because the config of rack-cors in app only allow localhost:8080 so coder need to follow the step below to make sure everything work well

 ```bash
 cd front-end # from the project directory